ohnotnow/reqqy/PROJECT_PLAN.md

 Currently the `Tests\Feature\Livewire\ConversationPageTest > it dispatches title generation job when threshold reached` is failing.
 That job is supposed to be triggered after 3-4 messages happen in the app/Livewire/ConversationPage component.
 It is to give the conversation a meaningful (hopefully!) title so it's easier for the user to refer back to it.

+## Some future ideas

+- Allow admin users to regenerate the PRD and Research documents - with some optional extra guidence to help them tweak the prompt send to the LLM.
+This could be a flux:modal flyout variant with a simple optional flux:textarea which just dispatched the job again.